npat-efault/picocom/README.md

 Alternatively, and preferably, you can add yourself to the user-group that your system has for allowing access to serial ports.
 For most Unix-like systems this group is called "dialout".
-Consult you system's documentation to find out how you can do this (as it differs form system to system).
+Consult your system's documentation to find out how you can do this (as it differs form system to system).
 On most Linux systems you can do it like this: